-Join Dave Schultze for an in-depth discussion in this video Strategies for "entourage", part of Architectural Rendering with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video Strategies for "entourage", part of Rhino and V-Ray: Architectural Rendering.

 - In this video we discuss the strategies for Entourage which is elements used for scale, context, or just generally cool decoration.
 So imagine how boring your rendering would be without any people or trees or grass.
 You don't want this to look like there was a war and everyone left town.
 I've broken these down into three basic ways we can add Entourage elements.
 I'm gonna go through these and list pros and cons of each.
 First up is 3D Geometry.
 This example we're looking at a 3D model of a small girl with some very high resolution texture maps.